 |Capital One: |

-*All information about the Capital One Savor Cash Rewards Credit Card, Wells Fargo Propel American Express card and the Citi / AAdvantage Platinum Select World Elite Mastercard has been collected independently by CreditCards.com and has not been reviewed by the issuer.
-The card is no longer available through CreditCards.com.
+*All information about the American Express Cash Magnet Card, Capital One Savor Cash Rewards Credit Card, Wells Fargo Propel American Express card and the Citi / AAdvantage Platinum Select World Elite Mastercard has been collected independently by CreditCards.com and has not been reviewed by the issuer.
+These cards are no longer available through CreditCards.com.